chtoucas/ChiffonWebSite/README.md

 ChiffonWebSite
 ==============

-WebSite for a textile design collective.
+WebSite for a textile design collective, available in French & English.

 Technology footprint